 be associatedwith lower body temperatures.

 A higher-than-normal thermometer reading can be a sign of a fever.

-Research from 2000 suggests that fever thresholds for older adults might be lower, since older individuals have more difficulty conserving heat.
-In general, a reading that is 2°F (1.1°C) above your normal temperature is usually a sign of a fever.
+In general, a reading that’s 2°F (1.1°C) above your normal temperature is usually a sign of a fever.

 Fevers can be accompanied by other signs and symptoms, including:

 - aches and pains